What’s the Score?: The Basics of Scorekeeping

 Now, some people would circle the pitch or anything like that, but I don’t generally go into such depth with my notes.

-In addition, you may choose to score it as “SB7” to indicate that he stole the bag while the LF was still on the field.
+In addition, you may opt to score it as “SB7” to signify that he took the bag while the LF was still on the field.

 Todd Helton, who is batting third, grounds out to second base on a 2-0 count.